kleenkanteen/my-website/src/content/blog/canon event.md

 draft: false
 tags:
   - startup
-description: "I've reached a critical juncture."
+description: "I'm at a critical juncture."
 ---

-# What's ahead

 Every startup has canon events.
 If you watched Spider-Man: Into the Spider-Verse before, you know what I mean.

-If don't, a canon event is an experience in a person's life that comes to shape or define who they are.
+If you don't, a canon event is an experience in a person's life that comes to shape who they are.

-This moment is happening very soon for me and my startup, I'm expecting at the end of this week.
+This moment is happening very soon for my startup, I'm expecting at the end of this week.
 A COO I met gave me a chance.
 He is interested.

 My inner historian wants to record this moment before the jump.